MiNT UK 2025

 Dennis Veit

-Chief Clinical Officer (CCO) & Founding Partner, tech2people
+Chief Clinical Officer, tech2people

 Presentation Hall (Room 21-22)